-An early distribution (before age 591⁄2), including any amount deemed distributed as a result of a prohibited investment or transaction, is subject to a 10 percent early withdrawal tax penalty on the taxable portion of the distribution, unless it is:
+An early distribution (before age $59\frac{1}{2}$), including any amount deemed distributed as a result of a prohibited investment or transaction, is subject to a ten (10%) percent early withdrawal tax penalty on the taxable portion of the distribution, unless it is:

-- 1. rolled over into another Traditional IRA, - 2. made on account of your death, disability, or terminal illness, - 3. one of a series of substantially equal annual (or more frequent) payments over your lifetime or joint lifetime with your beneficiary (or based on your life expectancy or the joint life expectancy of you and your beneficiary), - 4. made to pay medical expenses that are deductible for the tax year (i.e., in excess of 10% percent of adjusted gross income), - 5. made to pay health insurance premiums after your separation from employment if you have received unemployment compensation for 12 consecutive weeks, - 6. made for qualified first-time home buyers to pay for qualified acquisition costs of up to \$10,000, - 7. made to pay for qualified education costs for you, your spouse, or any child or grandchild of you or your spouse, - 8. made on account of an IRS levy, or - 9. the distribution is a qualified reservist distribution.
+- 1. Rolled over into another Roth IRA, - 2.
+Made on account of your death, disability, or terminal illness. - 3.
+One of a series of substantially equal annual (or more frequent) payments over your lifetime or joint lifetime with your beneficiary (or based on your life expectancy or the joint life expectancy of you and your beneficiary), - 4.
+Made to pay medical expenses that are deductible for the tax year (i.e., in excess of ten (10%) percent of adjusted gross income if under age 65), - 5.
+Made to pay health insurance premiums after your separation from employment if you have received unemployment compensation for twelve (12) consecutive weeks, - 6.
+Made for qualified first time home buyers to pay for qualified acquisition costs of up to \$10,000, - 7.
+Made to pay for qualified education costs for you, your spouse, or any child or grandchild of you or your spouse, - 8.
+Made on account of an IRS levy, - 9.
+The distribution is a qualified reservist distribution, or - 10.
+The distribution is a qualified disaster distribution.